-- Intro to evolution of fortran

-- Learn the "emacs" text editor.

-- Write & run a simple fortran program -- the start of a larger program to calculate wind power.

-- Learn about compiler error messages, and tips for debugging.

-- Get experience with fortran syntax and control structures.

-- Learn & use version control.

-- Learn & use top-down programming.
+- Intro to evolution of fortran - Write & run a simple fortran program -- the start of a larger program to calculate wind power. - Learn about compiler error messages, and tips for debugging. - Get experience with fortran syntax and control structures. - Learn & use version control. - Learn & use top-down programming.